microsoftgraph/microsoft-graph-docs/concepts/deployments.md

 # Sovereign cloud deployments

 This article provides information about the different sovereign cloud instances of Microsoft Graph and the capabilities that are available to developers.
+The usage scenarios for sovereign include but not limited to requirements imposed for locality of the data due to regulations.

 ## Microsoft Graph operated by 21Vianet in China